E-ISSN 1658-7820

 Perception, attitude, and satisfaction of the public from family medicine in Saudi Arabia

-Khalil Ibrahim Bograin, Rehab Badder Almohsin, Zahra Jaffer Al-Khabbaz, Fatimah Mohammad Allabad, Eman Ahmad AlShaikh, Zainab Mohamed Sarhan, Fatimah Mohammad Alkhamies, Zahra Hussain Buali, Zainab Ahmed Almobarak.
+Khalil Ibrahim Bograin, Rehab Badder Almohsin, Zahra Jaffer Al-khabbaz, Fatimah Mohammad Allabad, Eman Ahmad Alshaikh, Zainab Mohamed Sarhan, Fatimah Mohammad Alkhamies, Zahra Hussain Buali, Zainab Ahmed Almobarak.

 Abstract